“Medicaid to Schools” Top 10 Audit Findings

 Example – As part of an OOD program, students are provided a one-to-one aide to reinforce behavioral objectives and plans; however, the IEP does not indicate Rehabilitative Assistance services.
 Even though it may be a recognized part of the OOD program, the district cannot bill for Rehabilitative Assistance unless the IEP is amended to include this service.

-- Districts are billing for days when school is not in session (e.g., snow days, holidays), for days when a student is absent, or for students who are no longer part of the district.
+- Districts are billing for days when school is not in session (e.g., snow days, holidays), for days when a student is absent, or for students who are no longer enrolled by the district.

-Result – The state will recoup money for days the child was absent or the school was not in session or for days the student was no longer part of the billing district.
+Result – The state will recoup money for days the child was absent or the school was not in session or for days the student was no longer enrolled by the billing district.

 - Services are not considered “ordered” but rather “allowed” in the IEP.